shellspec/shellspec/docs/references.md

 ```

 This is primarily designed for shell function calls.
 It is the recommended evaluation as a unit test.
-It does not use a subshell, therefore most fast and and you can assert variables.
+It does not use a subshell, therefore it is the fastest evaluation variant and you can assert variables.

 #### `When run`